Lauren Kate: Inspiration for characters

 Kate has said that her characters are based on people that she knows, such as her husband being the "original" Cam Briel, a character from the Fallen novels.

 On social media Kate has said that By Any Other Name is based on a true story that happened to her.
 In her twenties, while she was working as a publisher in New York, her overseas boyfriend broke up with her upon her arrival to meet him for a romantic motorcycle ride down the Amalfi Coast.

 Adaptations

 The first film based on the novel Fallen was released in United States theaters on November 18, 2016, by Relativity Media.
 Disney optioned the film rights to the entire series on the day of Fallens release (December 9, 2009).
 Screenwriters Kathryn Price and Nicole Millard were assigned screenwriting duties.
 When executives at Disney rejected their scripts, the movie was put in "turnaround."
 Relativity Media subsequently gained the rights to the film, with Mark Ciardi producing.
 Ciardi hired Scott Hicks to direct.
 Hicks tasked Michael Arlen Ross with rewriting the script.
 Ross' version became the script Hicks used when he shot the film.
 No version of any of the scripts for the film uses a single word from Lauren Kate's novel.

 The 8-Part TV series adaptation of Fallen debuted on AMC in Spring 2025.
-On September 25, 2025, the International Academy of Television Arts & Sciences announced that Fallen has been nominated for an International Emmy Award.
+On November 24, 2025, Fallen was awarded an International Emmy.